MOUNTAIN BLOG

 Wednesday, 17 May 2017

-Raw rock exposed and the white Lichen cleary visible above the 'scar'.
+Raw rock exposed and the white Lichen clearly visible above the 'scar'.

 Photo: Tred Magill